 It's the end of a long day and the dishwasher is finally loaded.
 You reach for the automatic dishwasher detergent and the container is empty.
 Now what?

 Well, you could unload everything and wash it all by hand.
 Or, you could leave everything inside until you can get to the store, but you know you'll need some of the dishes for breakfast.
 Plus, everything is pretty smelly.
-Thankfully, there's an even better solution.
-There are a handful of common household products you most likely have on hand that can work as an emergency dishwasher detergent substitute.
+Thankfully, there's a better solution.
+You can use some common household products you most likely have on hand as an emergency dishwasher detergent substitute.

-For a bit of a background: Dishwashers clean much like a clothes washer and use three factors:
+For a bit of background: Dishwashers clean much like a clothes washer and use three factors:

-- Mechanical energy, which is the force of the water spray
+- Mechanical energy (force of the water spray)

 Two of the energies will still be at full force, so even if the chemical energy is not as powerful as your regular detergent the dishes should still come clean.
 You may not be completely thrilled with the results, but you'll have some clean plates and bowls for the morning.

 If the dishwasher is really packed, it's best to remove items that can easily be hand washed or items that really shouldn't be in the dishwasher in the first place.
-In doing so, the substitute detergent will much work better than if used in a crowded dishwasher.
+In doing so, the substitute detergent will work much better than if it is used in a crowded dishwasher.

-These products will leave you with clean dishes when you're in a pinch!
-Do keep in mind though that these substitutes won't provide the level of clean you need each time you use the dishwasher.
+These products will leave you with clean dishes when you're in a pinch.
+Do keep in mind though that these substitutes won't provide the level of clean for daily use you need from the dishwasher.

 Known for its gentle abrasive qualities, baking soda (sodium bicarbonate) is a good cleaner and helps control odors.
 Fill the detergent cup with baking soda and run the cleaning cycle as usual.